kingzamzon/docs/docs/sdk/claimable-keys/intro.md

 ## Quick Start

 Ready to jump right in?
-Quickly learn how you can integrate decentralized access control into your own product:
+Quickly learn how you can integrate claimable keys into your own product:

 1. Guide: https://spark.litprotocol.com/lit-js-sdk-v3-claimable-keys/
 4. Example Repo: https://github.com/LIT-Protocol/claim-key-demo-nodejs